Alert and Monitoring with Grafana

 Trendyol is one of the most popular e-commerce websites in Turkey.
 At any given time, there are a vast number of customers surfing on the website and apps.
 This means that hundreds of thousands of requests are generated for our services every second.

-Today we’ll take a glance at some of the most popular monitoring tools, their features, and our use cases and we’ll discuss Grafana in depth.
+Today, we’ll take a glance at some of the most popular monitoring tools, their features, and our use cases, and we’ll discuss Grafana in depth.
 After reading the article, various monitoring tools will be introduced to you, and you will learn what Grafana can and can’t do for you with examples.
-This will help you decide whether or not should you use Grafana.
+This will help you decide whether or not you should use Grafana.

 1. Alert and Monitoring tools

 1.5 Delivery Alerts